West Nile fever: Research

 As of 2019, six vaccines had progressed to human trials but none had been licensed in the United States.
 Only the two live attenuated vaccines produced strong immunity after a single dose.

 Dr. Anthony Fauci, former director of the National Institute of Allergy and Infectious Diseases, has urged proactive action, including international collaborations for vaccine and antiviral development, emphasizing that we must not wait for a greater crisis to address this virus.
-His call for increased public awareness and scientific research followed his own recovery as a victim of the West Nile virus himself, which he most likely contracted in his Washington, D.C.–based backyard from a mosquito bite.
+His call for increased public awareness and scientific research followed his own recovery as a victim of the West Nile virus, which he most likely contracted in his Washington, D.C.–based backyard from a mosquito bite.